CorruptBandit/BS3206-Advanced-Software-Development/README.md

 Before you begin, ensure you have met the following requirements:
 - **Docker** For Docker users, install Docker by following the guide at [Docker's official site](https://docs.docker.com/get-docker/).
-- **Node.js and npm:** For Node.js users, ensure that Node.js and npm are installed.
+- **Node.js and npm:** For Node.js users, ensure that Node.js v20 and npm latest rmare installed.
 They can be downloaded from [nodejs.org](https://nodejs.org/).

 _Docker is the prefered method_